scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

                        &=& \sum_{l=0}^{\infty}\sum_{m,n} \hat{g}^{*}_{ln}\hat{f}_{lm}\ ,

 here the integral is over the surface of the focal sphere and the star-notation means complex conjugation.

-In the context of hazard monitoring, we could use the as a metric of risk, without having to propose a source mechanism or fault plane orientation, provided of course we have a catalog of earthquakes that are of interest to us.
+In the context of hazard monitoring, we could use the as a metric of risk, without having to propose a source mechanism or fault plane orientation.

 Physical Interpretation
 -----------------------